Customer Journey

 override fun onCreateView(inflater: LayoutInflater, container: ViewGroup?, savedInstanceState: Bundle?): View? {

-return inflater.inflate(R.layout.fragment_customer_journey_sample, container, false)
+inflater.inflate(R.layout.fragment_customer_journey_sample, container, false)

 }